jepemo/mystuff-cli/README.md

 - **Simple file formats**: JSONL / YAML / Markdown
 - **Honors `$EDITOR` and `$PAGER`** for editing and viewing
 - **Tests from day one** (unit + integration)
-- **fzf integration**: Interactive fuzzy finding for links and meetings when available
+- **fzf integration**: Interactive fuzzy finding for all modules when available
+- **GitHub integration**: Import starred repositories from any GitHub user
+- **Export/Import**: Lists support CSV and YAML formats
+- **Full-text search**: Search across all content types
+- **User-friendly error handling**: Clear guidance when directories don't exist

 ## Installation